intergiro/developer-portal/docs/merchant/merchant/rules.md

 A merchant can have rules added to them.
 These rules can control if authorizations, captures, refunds or voids get rejected based on some criteria.
 [Read more of how to write a Rule](./rules.html#how-to-write-a-rule).

-Merchant rules can be [changed simultaneously with merchant information with a PATCH call](./change) or seperatly with a PATCH or PUT call to merchant/merchant_id/rule.
+Merchant rules can be [updated simultaneously with merchant information with a PATCH call](./update) or seperatly with a PATCH or PUT call to merchant/merchant_id/rule.

 The Rules specified by the key `"master"` are rules set up by the acquirer.
 A PUT call replaces the Record with the rules from the body, while a PATCH call only replaces the array with the same property name as the one in the body.